LCDA-UCP/dl_with_pytorch/README.md

 **Note: If you are using a virtual environment, make sure to activate it before running the command above.
 Using a conda environment is recommended.**

+You also need to install pytorch.
+For that follow the instructions on the [official website](https://pytorch.org/get-started/locally/).

 You can now commit and push your changes to your forked repository.

 ## Create a branch with your name